 I also like keeping fit, though when time permits, I have to admit there’s nothing better than to curl up with a great story on my Kindle.

-Security Service Delivery Manager
+Security Consulting Operations Manager

 Theodore Roosevelt once said, “Keep your eyes on the stars and your feet on the ground”.
 No matter how far you go, never forget where you started.